schlick7/LuteForMobile/docs/stuff.md

 https://github.com/termux/termux-tools/tree/master/mirrors

 ---

 Can we use the PWA that we have to handle backup and restore on our local (not on device) server?

 # Termux
-- Let's simplify the Database backup for now to only have the basics for a phase 1 working product.
-We want to be able to see the current backup files (visible here on the webpage /backup/index), being able to trigger a backup, and be able to 'download' that backup to the Download folder.
--
+- Lets work in the settings Termux integration backups.
+Add the ability to "restore" a backup.
+This means that we need to transfer a db file of the users choosing to the correct lute3 directory and overrite the current db file.
+We should ask the user if they want to create a backup first before restoring.
+If yes create the backup and when finished continue the process, If no then just continue the process.
+- Should be able to see termux backups AND the local(configured URL) backups
 - We want an easy way for Users to download/update the lute3 files so that they can sync them with other servers.
   - We for sure need to be able to trigger db backups and then be able to download/save the db to a local folder (like downloads) and to upload/restore/overwrite the db file to the termux install location.
 We can possibly just use the lute3 backup/restore functionality for this.
   - Does the db file contain EVERYTHING that we need?

-- Some way to trigger backups.
+- What happens if f-droid is not installed?
+- Cleanup External Apps popup

+---
+The auto backups are triggering constantly instead of the server doing it on its once a day setting
+---
 - When the app is opened we should somehow make sure that the backup system is triggered.
 Not a manual backup.
 The way the current Lute Webpage works is that when you open it for the first time that day it somehow triggers a backup to run.
 Our app never triggers that.
 Look into the @lute-v3 code and find out what is triggering this.

 # Requests